-Practice with the bokken (wooden sword) and jo (wooden staff) is a unique and important part of our Aikido curriculum.
+Practice with the bokken (wooden sword), jo (wooden staff) and tanto (knife) is a unique and important part of our Aikido curriculum.
 This practice reflects the use of weapons as a way of uncovering the deeper meanings of Aikido principles as taught by O’Sensei in the Iwama dojo.

 “The Way of aiki and the Way of the sword are intimately connected in basic principles, movements and methods … Among the many similarities between aikido and swordmanship are certain fundamentals: the standing posture, the distance or space between two people, the placing of the eyes, the movement of the feet, as well as the derivative techniques, all of which are strikingly parallel, if not identical.“